Sud0x67/mrvf/README.md

-# The Code for Our Paper MrMIX.
+# The Code for Our Paper MRVF.
-Here is the code for our paper "MrMIX: Multihead Residual Value Factorization for Cooperative Multi-Agent Reinforcement Learning".
+Here is the code for our paper "Multihead Residual Value Factorization for Cooperative Multi-Agent Reinforcement Learning".
 You can run the experiments by the command below:
 ```
 python src/main.py --config=mrmix --env-config=sc2 with env_args.map_name=3m
 ```